benevolent-games/turtle/readme.md

 <br/>

-### you've gotta get into *hash versioning!*
+### you've gotta get into *file path versioning!*
-- that's what the above example is doing with that `v` function
+- that's what the above example is doing with that `path` function
-- you use `v` on your urls, and `v` will attach that file's hash as a suffix
+- if you use `.version` then it will attach the file's hash as a suffix
 - so `/style.css` becomes `/style.css?v=c252882f`
 - now when you deploy your site, your users won't see old cached css files that break your website -- now the browser cache becomes *version aware!* 🤯